-- raw materialsmanufacturing

-- packaging distribution

-- maintenance
+- manufacturing production

-- reuse
+- distribution reuse

-- production operation

 - disposal

-The following directives are organized into two sections:
+operation The following directives are organized into two sections:

 - Recommendations for high-level action to organize and inventory the County's purchasing process.
-These recommendations establish a foundation for the decision-making process of buying goods and services. - Recommendations related to major product categories.
+These recommendations establish a foundation for the decision-making process of buying goods and services. - · Recommendations related to major product categories.
 These are a sample of the most commonlypurchased items and those with the potential for greatest impact.